GoogleChrome/developer.chrome.com/site/en/docs/webstore/update/index.md

   Store.
 - The [Privacy][cws-privacy] tab is where you include declarations about how your item uses privacy and security related features.
-- The [Payment and Distribution][cws-distribution] tab lets you declare in app-purchases and control which countries will list your item and which set of users will see it.
+- The [Payment and Distribution][cws-distribution] tab lets you declare in-app purchases and control which countries will list your item and which set of users will see it.

 ### Set partial rollout percentage {: #partial-rollout }